 Las Hamacas del Mayor is one of the most famous restaurants in this part of Mexico.
-Part beach club, part restaurant, the palm frond roofed palapa is easy to spot in plenty of surf media spreads about mainland Mexico.
+Part beach club, part restaurant, the palm frond roofed palapa is easy to spot in plenty of surf media spreads that show Boca de Pascuales photos.
 Families from Colima and Guadalajara love to spend Sundays at the beach relaxing in the hammocks hung throughout the restaurant and watching the kids play in the pool.

 The specialty is a filet of whitefish (usually Dorado) stuffed with shrimp, octopus, and calamari.
 Make sure to get an order of the tacos de frijol to start.
 They are grilled and come with some bomb salsas.